fpozzobon/webstomp-obs/README.md

 ##### options<Object>

-* maxConnectAttempt: default to 10 - number of reconnecting attempt before throwing an error (calling createWsConnection to attempt the connection) note : -1 won't try to reconnect at all
+* maxConnectAttempt: default to 10 - number of reconnecting attempt before throwing an error (calling createWsConnection to attempt the connection) note : 0 won't try to reconnect at all and -1 will infinitely try to reconnect
 * ttlConnectAttempt: default to 1000 - each attempt of reconnection will wait ttlConnectAttempt * <reconnection attempt number> before reconnecting
 * binary: default to `false`.
 See [binary](#binary) section.
 * heartbeat: default to `{incoming: 10000, outgoing: 10000}`.
 You can provide `false` to cut it (recommended when the server is a SockJS server) or a definition object.